-Weather Averages for Costa del Sol in June
+What's The Weather Like in Costa del Sol in June?

 Ideal for its central location, the Oasis Backpackers' Hostel in Malaga is less than 10 minutes away from some of the city's top historic attractions, such as Alcazaba and Malaga Cathedral.
 The hostel includes free breakfast and a rooftop terrace with a bar that gets suitably lively as the summer draws on.
 The staff are friendly and helpful, plus always on hand to offer Costa del Sol experience.